nokas90/forum-codeAcademy/README.md

 # then

-In the project directory, you can run:
+In the project directory, you need run:

+### `npm install`

+Installing needed packages.

 ### `npm run json`